cewald/cv/README.md

-# CV/Resumé of Christian Ewald

-This is the repositoriy for my online-cv visible at https://cewald.github.io/cv/
+This is the repositoriy for my [online resumé](https://cewald.github.io/cv/) visible.
-– have a look, it's a small POC as well
+*– have a look at it, it's a small POC as well ;)*

 ## Project Setup